Marazion: Media

+Local radio stations are BBC Radio Cornwall on 103.9 FM, Heart West on 107.0 FM, Pirate FM on 102.8 FM and Coast FM (formerly Penwith Radio), a community based station which broadcasts on 96.5 and 97.2 FM.

+The town is served by the local newspaper, The Cornishman.

 Sport

 Marazion Blues are an association football team, founded in 1906, and disbanded in 2017 because of a lack of players.
 They were members of the Cornwall Combination League from 1961 to 2004, twice champions in 1978 and 1980 and cup winners in 1972 and 1979.
 The Blues restarted in July 2018 and will play in the Trelawny League.

+The RNLI operates a lifeguard service at Marazion every summer with a dedicated swimming area.

+Cornish wrestling

+Cornish wrestling tournaments, for prizes, have been held in Marazion at the Rookery Gardens, Marazion Green and in the field adjoining Marazion Bridge.